 - Guile Heroine: The enemies she finds herself up against are way too powerful to take on head-to-head, so Twilight uses her brains to confront them.

-- Heroic BSOD: Is crushed by one in the final scene of the final chapter of Book One.
+- Heroic BSOD: Is crushed by one in the final scene of the final chapter of the first arc.

 - Science Hero